 variables in a loop to implement an efficient object.
 In

-on a string comparison and assign the method handle to the
+on a character vector comparison and assign the method handle to the

 Because there is a loop in